COST SHARE REIMBURSEMENT PROGRAM

 - USDA FSA County Office Locator

 - USDA FSA Cost Share Application (See information for producers and handlers)

-* You can and should use your certificate – the USDA does not require you to submit a newly issued 2015 certificate in the cost share packet, only a copy of paid invoices by your state’s deadline.
+* You can and should use your certificate – the USDA does not require you to submit a newly issued certificate (any copy issued in the past 18 months works) in the cost share packet, only a copy of paid invoices by your state’s deadline.